SufficientlySecure/birthday-calendar/README.md

 Fork Birthday Adapter and do a Pull Request.
 I will merge your changes back into the main project.

-# Libraries

-All JAR-Libraries are provided in this repository under "libs".

 # Translations

 Translations are hosted on Transifex, which is configured by ".tx/config".